lightpack/docs/models.md

 ### Best Practices
 - Always hide sensitive fields like passwords and tokens.
 - Only include what’s necessary for your consumers—less is more.
-- You can update `$hidden` dynamically if you have context-specific needs.
 - Hidden attributes only affect serialization/array conversion—they are still accessible in your code.